Clinton Roosevelt: Publishing

 Roosevelt is the author and publisher of a wide variety of written works.
 He served as editor of the Locofoco paper, Democrat, when it began to appear in 1836.

 Of his writings, Roosevelt is most well known for his 1841 book, The Science of Government, Founded on Natural Law.
 Only two copies of the original printing of this text are known to survive: one in the Library of Congress, Washington D.C. and another in the Harvard University Library.

 Joshua Greenberg describes the reception of the book as "less than enthusiastic."
 Edgar Allan Poe wrote a severely critical review of the work for Graham's Magazine, objecting in particular to what he described as Roosevelt's "pompous" tone and writing.
 William T. Still described the book as being "the Luciferian doctrine in its purest form."

 Controversy

 Roosevelt has long been the center of speculation and conspiracy theory.
-Salem Kirban is often cited as the source for the claim that Clinton was a member of the "Colombian Lodge of the Order of the Illuminati," described as having been "established in New York City" in 1795.
+Salem Kirban claimed that Clinton was a member of the "Colombian Lodge of the Order of the Illuminati," described as having been "established in New York City" in 1795.
 Kirban provides no source or substantiation.